outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

 ## init-undo-tree

-Emacs's builtin undo/redo (see above *Undo/Redo*) is confusing and not intuitive to use.
+Emacs's builtin undo/redo (see above *Undo/Redo* section) is confusing and not intuitive to use.
 This package is to replace Emacs' undo system with a system that treats undo history as what it is: a branching tree of changes.
 This simple idea allows the more intuitive behaviour of the standard undo/redo system to be combined with the power of never losing any history.

 ```lisp
 ;;; Replace Emacs built-in undo/redo with undo-tree.